ECCC-MSC/open-data/docs/msc-data/dynamic_hydrographic_products_riops/readme_riops_S111-datamart-alpha_en.md

 ![ECCC logo](../../img_eccc-logo.png)

-# S-111 Dynamic Hydrographic Products(DHP) in HDF5 format using RIOPS(Regional Ice Ocean Prediction System) surface currents data.
+# S-111 Dynamic Hydrographic Products(DHP) in HDF5 file format using RIOPS(Regional Ice Ocean Prediction System) surface currents data.

-The S-111 Dynamic Hydrographic Products(DHP) for oceanographic models currents is in an open standard [ HDF5 ](https://www.hdfgroup.org/solutions/hdf5/) format with a specification provided by the [ International Hydrographic Organisation(IHO) ](https://iho.int).
-ECCC RIOPS model surface currents are used for this S-111 dataset.
+This S-111 Dynamic Hydrographic Products(DHP) tiled dataset use the currents of the operational ECCC RIOPS oceanographic model.
+The S-111 tiled data use an open standard [ HDF5 ](https://www.hdfgroup.org/solutions/hdf5/) file format with a specification provided by the [ International Hydrographic Organisation(IHO) ](https://iho.int).
+All stakeholders that are interested by the georeferenced RIOPS surface oceanic currents of the canadian coastal waters can use this data for maritime navigation purposes.

 # Data location